emqx/emqx-docs/en_US/data-integration/data-bridge-kafka.md

 6. Click **Create** at the page bottom to finish the creation.

-Now we have successfully created the data bridge to Kafka producer data bridge.
+Now you have successfully created the data bridge to Kafka producer data bridge.
 You can click **Data Integration** -> **Flows** to view the topology.
 It can be seen that the messages under topic `t/#`  are sent and saved to Kafka after parsing by rule  `my_rule`.

 ### Test the Data Bridge and Rule